 ALERT: Car break-ins and thefts have become common acrosds California due to a change in criminal punishments.
 In “safe neighborhoods” of San Francisco and other major cities any purse, briefcase or backpack left in sight in a parked car on a busy street in broad daylight for even five to ten minutes may be gone when you get back, with the car window shattered.
 If you’re traveling in California, keep anything of value hidden in your trunk.

-Fast Forward SummaryTM: There’s lots of parking in Sausalito, but it can be expensive.
-If you’re coming from San Francisco and don’t plan to stay late, the Sausalito Ferry will cost about the same as gas, tolls and parking, and is a lot of fun.
+There’s lots of parking in Sausalito, but it can be expensive.
+If you’re coming from San Francisco and don’t plan to stay late, the Sausalito Ferry tickets for two adults and two kids will cost about the same as gas, tolls and parking, and is a lot of fun.
 See also our page on Driving in Sausalito and our special page on Parking in the Restricted Areas Near Caledonia St.

-Meters run 7 days a week 365 days a year 9:00 AM to 6:00 PM (later in City lots).
+Meters on Sausalito streets run 7 days a week 365 days a year 9:00 AM to 6:00 PM, and run later in City lots.
 Meters only take quarters, and you get 15 minutes for each quarter.

 City Parking Lots now have automatic sensors in spaces, and you’ll be charged between 7:00 AM and 10:00 PM.
 Each lot has its own price structure, and parking gets cheaper in City lots block by block as you go north, farther from the Ferry pier.
 Walking a block or two can save significant amounts of money.

 You’ll pre-pay when you park for the desired length of time, and can feed the machines with your credit card, debit card or coins.
 You can pay for time in any City Lot at any pay machine.
 Cool feature: Unlike some cities, if you leave early after paying for more time the sensors detect it and you’re not charged for the extra time.

 There is no free parking in downtown Sausalito for times longer than two hours, and all spots in the primary downtown area are metered.